Ukraine war - part 8. Casualties, force generation and recent operations

 Russia: Force generation:

-I had analysed this earlier, but can now fine tune the numbers and validate it with units on
+I had analyzed this earlier, but can now fine tune the numbers and validate it with units on

 the ground.

-Russia increased the strength of its armed forces from 1 million to 1.17 million in 2023 and reached the 2024 planned figure of 1.32 million in June.
+Russia increased the strength of its armed forces from 1 million to 1.17 million in 2023 and reached the 2024 planned figure of 1.32 million by July.

 Of the new recruitment of 830000 men till July 2024, my estimate is